 How did the founders of iBahn reach the point where they decide to launch the startup?

 Chopra: This startup was born out of a conviction that visualises the way in which the domestic lighting market is evolving.
 The lighting industry had been holding steady for the last 80-100 years with its incandescent, metal halide and fluorescent technologies.
-When I joined the industry in 2003 I saw it being transformed by CFL technology, which remained the number-one item for every company till 2010.
+When I joined the industry in 2003 I saw it being transformed by CFL technology, which remained the number-one item for every company until 2010.
 Later, some of our industry members introduced LED technology.
 This event marked pretty much the exit of CFLs.
 After the LED entry, a lot of us believed that another transformation that would shake up the LED lighting landscape was ‘smart LED’.
 So, we thought let’s come together and set up a venture that gains us the first mover advantage by bringing the right proposition into the market.

 How did you come together as a team?